rpiasentin/iosapp2/README.md

 ## Planned / Open Work

-- Persist combined math selections so users can save presets aligned with FastAPI combined metrics.
 - Port scheduler management, settings editor, and VRM dashboards from the web experience into native screens.
 - Add automated tests (unit and integration) around data-fetch hooks and chart series assembly.
 - Consider a dedicated context/store for shared API data (health, alerts) to reduce duplicate fetches as more screens come online.